 - Driving time: 0.5 h

 Ernest Hemingway called Key West his home for some of the most fruitful time of his writing career.
-And when you visit on the Miami to Key West road trip it’s easy to see why you would want to live there.
-On the island you find many charming Key West places to stay.
+And when you visit on the Miami to Key West road trip it’s easy to fall in love with the place.

 Key West is famous for endless summer, sunset celebrations and a unique quirky vibe.
 Most of the best things to do in Key West are centered around the two main streets, Duval and Whitehead Street.
 In Old Town of Key West you have the best of times.